Tracking Buyers and Sellers at the 2025 MLB Trade Deadline

 After missing the playoffs due to a lost tiebreaker last season, the Diamondbacks were aggressive in the offseason, signing Corbin Burnes and trading for Josh Naylor.
 Those two were expected to complement a strong pitching staff and a powerful offensive core.

-On paper, neither the Cardinals nor the Reds should be as competitive as the D-backs.
+On paper, you could argue that neither the Cardinals nor the Reds should be as competitive as the D-backs.
 Yet, their current win-loss records and run differentials say otherwise.
+They have been in the mix (or, more accurately, just outside the mix) all year.

-I can’t in good conscience suggest that either of them sell while their records are above .500, but I also wouldn’t be shocked to see either club go on a long losing streak sometime in the next six weeks that convinces them they aren’t ready to contend.
+I can’t in good conscience suggest that either of them sell while their records are at or above .500, but I also wouldn’t be altogether shocked to see either club go on a losing streak in the next little bit that convinces them they aren’t ready to go all in.

 A Bit of both?